IntelPython/numba-dpex/docs/user_guides/debugging/tools.rst

     (gdb) run

 Once the breakpoint is hit, the kernel has been generated and offloaded.
-At that point, the IGFX driver (i.e. our debugger driver) has copied the kernel into a file, and saved it at ``/tmp``.
+At that point, the IGFX driver (i.e. our GDB debugger driver) has copied the kernel into a file, and saved it at ``/tmp``.
 All files saved at ``/tmp/IntelIGC/python_xxx/``

 Dump generated DWARF from the kernel binary (elf) via llvm-dwarfdump tool: